A Journey into Choosing Love – Even When It’s Really Hard To

 Truth is, God always has a plan; we just need to be awake enough to realize His plan when it reveals itself.

-And it appears God’s plan includes a journey of healing and redemption for Johnny.
+And it appears God’s plan included a journey of healing for us both.

-— a journey into the depths of choosing love – even when it’s really hard to.
+— a journey into the depths of forgiveness, gratitude, and choosing love – even when it’s really hard to.

 Below are a few videos we hope will inspire you.
 On the last video I tell the story of what happened on the day Johnny approached me on the street — and I knew, in an instant, that I was not only being shown symbols of hate but I was also being shown my own capacity to love.

-Here’s to the journey of healing, redemption, love . . .
+Here’s to the journey of healing, forgiveness, redemption, love . . .

 . . . and healing the divides within and among us all.